 Responsible Gambling: A Guide for Canadian Gamblers

 Like any addiction, a gambling addiction can be classified as a mental disorder.
 This is because when you look at a person with an addiction, they simply cannot control themselves.
 They are unable to limit their actions, even if they know it is hurting them or the people around them.
+Gambling addiction refers to the circumstance where gambling begins to affect a person’s life in a negative way.
+If gambling causes any problems to a person’s emotional and physical well-being, state of mind, their family, relationships, job or financial situation, it is crucial to seek help.

 In the sense of a gambling addiction, it comes in many forms.
 Here, we are going to highlight the 3 that are the most prominent and that most addicted gamblers fall into: